Landlord & Tenant Law

 Landlord fails to protect deposit

 If a landlord does not protect a tenancy deposit within 30 days, the tenant may apply to the county court for an order requiring protection and compensation of 1–3 times the deposit amount.
-The landlord also cannot serve a valid s.21 notice until the deposit is properly protected or returned.
+Since 1 May 2026 an unprotected deposit also blocks eviction: the court will only make a possession order once the deposit has been properly protected or returned (Renters' Rights Act 2025).

 Eviction without a court order